High School Information Night coming up...

 Elonera Montessori School

 Welcome to Elonera Montessori School – a whole school offering a joyful life-long approach to learning that prepares children to be self-confident, responsible and successful in our global community.
-We are a not-for-profit, non-denominational, internationally-minded organisation that offers quality Montessori education in the Illawarra for children aged 18 months to 18 years.
+We are a not-for-profit, non-denominational, internationally-minded and inclusive organisation that offers quality Montessori education in the Illawarra for children aged 18 months to 18 years.

 AT ELONERA, WE CULTIVATE WITHIN OUR STUDENTS A PASSION FOR EXCELLENCE IN EVERYTHING THEY DO, BOTH INSIDE AND OUTSIDE OF SCHOOL.

 WE CONSTANTLY AIM TO BE HAPPY, HARMONIOUS, AND HANDS-ON.